10 Ways Selling Your Home Can Impact Your Taxes

 main home.
 Your main home usually is the home that you live in

 most of the time.

 first-time homebuyer credit when you bought the home, special

 rules apply to the sale.
-For more on those rules, see
+For more on those rules, please call

 Home Sold at a Loss.
 If you sell your main home at